 As Cruse advances, an Apache jumps up within two yards of the lieutenant and fires, just missing Cruse and hitting Pvt.
 Joseph McLernon, who falls mortally wounded.
-Cruse recovers and drags McLernon back
+Cruse recovers and drags McLernon back to a ravine.

 The hostiles make one more heroic attempt to break out to the north, but they are repulsed by the soldiers.
-As darkness envelopes the battlefield, a stalemate ensues, with both sides less than 50 yards apart.
+As darkness envelopes the battlefield, a stalemate ensues, with the two sides less than 50 yards apart.
 A severe hailstorm sweeps across the rim, pelting and soaking everything and everybody.
 The dead are covered in an icy shroud, “four or five inches deep.”

 The last major Apache battle on U.S. soil is over.

 In the spring of 1881, Noch-ay-del-klinne (right), a White Mountain Apache medicine man, taught the Apaches a new dance.
 The performers arranged themselves like the spokes of a wheel, all facing inward, while the medicine man stood in the hub and sprinkled them with the sacred hoddentin (from the pollen of the tule) as they circled around him.